HenrikSamuelsson/C_Plus_Plus_Primer/Definitions.md

 **class type** Defined using class specifiers.
 The definiton starts with the class, struct or union keyword, other parts are the class name and class member declarations.
 **clog** Standard output stream for logging.
 Can for example report events in the program execution to a log file.
 **comment** Code that is ignored by the compiler.
 Written for the developers by the developers to document and clarify the code.
 **compound assignment operator** Written as "+=".
-Will add the right hand-operator to the left-hand operator and store the result in the left-hand operator.
+Will add the right-hand operand to the left-hand operand and store the result in the left-hand operand.
+**compound type** Type that is constructed from fundamental types that is, array, function, object pointer, function pointer, member object pointer, member function pointer, reference, class, union, or enumeration, including any cv-qualified variants.
 **condition** Expression that will be evaluted during program execution to either true or false.
 **constexpr** Specifier used to declare that it is possible to evaluate the value of the function or variable at compile time.
 **cout** Object of class type ostream, used for writing data to an output.